StampTheDev/website-from-scratch/README.md

-# website-from-scratch
-Personal website made from scratch
+# Building a website from scratch doesn't have to be so hard
+Why would it be? :thinking:

+## The personal website of StampTheDev is hosted here...